Are your wills really free?+

 What are witnesses and what do they do?+

-Witnesses are people who see the act of signature add their to and add their to add their signatures and names to the
+Witnesses are people who see the act of signature and add their signatures and names to the

-anything by adding their details; they simply witness you signing the will.
+anything by adding their details; they are simply witnessing you signing the Will.

 Where should I store my will?+

 You can either store your will safely at home or you can pay for a will storage service, such as that

 provided by most will writing companies, other organisations such as the co-operative society, a